jbnetcat/Bash-Guide/Bash-Guide.md

 **13. netstat** <br>
 Networking statistics, prints network connections, routing tables, masquerade connections, iface stats, etc. Options: -a: all, -n: show numerical addresses, -t: tcp connections, p: show the PID and name of the program to which each socket belongs.
 <pre>$ netstat -antp</pre>

+This guide is a work in progress and is in no way complete.
+The commands here are only the very tip of the iceberg when it comes to the *Bash* terminal's capabilities.
+More commands to come as this guide continues to be updated.